SCHEDULE OF CONDITION

 Roof Coverings

-The roof and gutters of the building have not been inspected due to access constraints.
-Unwillingness to access these difficult areas often leads to them being missed.
+The roof and gutters of the building were not inspected due to access constraints.
+Unwillingness to access these areas often leads to them being missed, and these areas often incur the highest repair costs.

 Demised Area

-Only the building itself has been inspected.
-The full demised area – including the external yards and boundary fences – has not been inspected.
+Only the building itself was inspected.
+The full demised area – including the external yards and boundary fences, etc. – was not inspected.
+Large external yards can often incur enormous repair costs.

 Photos Etc.

-The photographs within the schedule are taken on low resolution cameras, or there is an insufficient number of them to properly demonstrate the condition of the property.
+The photographs in the schedule were taken on low resolution cameras or on mobile phones, or there is an insufficient number of them to demonstrate the condition of the full property.

 Joint Agreement

-The schedule has not been agreed and signed off by both parties.
-There is no mention of the schedule in the final lease document.
+The schedule has not been agreed and signed off by both the landlord and the tenant, or there is no mention of the schedule in the final lease document.
+If the schedule is not formally recognised and agreed upon, it may not be useable.

 examples of recent surveys carried out: